Robert Abshagen

-Robert Abshagen (12 January 1911 in Hamburg – 10 July 1944) was a German Resistance fighter against National Socialism and a Communist.
+Robert Abshagen (12 January 1911 – 10 July 1944) was a German Resistance fighter against National Socialism and a Communist.

 Biography

-Abshagen first worked in insurance, then as a sailor and finally, as a construction worker.
+Abshagen was born in Hamburg.
+He first worked in insurance, then as a sailor and finally, as a construction worker.
 He joined the Communist Party of Germany in 1931.

 Beginning in 1933, he took part in the illegal German Resistance in Hamburg against Nazism.
 In 1934, he was sentenced in Hamburg state supreme court of "Vorbereitung zum Hochverrat" (intent to commit treason) to two and a half years at hard labor in a Zuchthaus, which he spent in Bremen-Oslebshausen Prison in Gröpelingen.